the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab3_loops/_index.md

 Pretty repetitive, right?

-{{< code-action "Use a loop to draw a square to avoid repeating the same code over and over again." >}}
+{{< code-action "Edit the code so that it uses a loop to draw a square, instead of repeating the same code over and over again." >}}

 ---